Vyvyan Macleod Ferrers

 By Gilly Carr

-He first came to Jersey some time in the 1930s.
-At the time that he comes to our attention during the German occupation, he was 64 years old and was a retired HM Consul.
-He was also living with his wife, Helen Ferrers, in the Ommaroo Hotel in St Helier.
+He first came to Jersey with wife Helen in June 1940, fleeing the evacuation of St Malo as serving British Consul, just as British troops were blowing up the harbour to stop the Germans gaining possession of it.
+At the time that he comes to our attention during the German occupation, he was 64 years old, and was living in the Ommaroo Hotel in St Helier.

 Mrs Ferris, the invalid wife of a retired Indian judge, lived quietly with her husband in the Ommaroo Hotel.
 She greatly prized a jewelled RAF badge given to her by her airman son, and always wore it on her dress.
 One day a Jersey woman, who was friendly with Germans who lunched in the hotel, pointed out this brooch to one of them.
 He sent a waiter across to ask Mrs Ferris to remove it.